-As the temperature just barely registered double digits in Kalispell, Montana last week, people were sure to bundle up if they HAD to go outside.
+As the temperature just barely registered double digits in Kalispell, Montana, people were sure to bundle up if they HAD to go outside.
 Only about 80 miles from the Canadian border, the northern town has been blanketed in snow for months.
-It’s heartbreaking to think of the animals trying to survive in these conditions.
+It’s heartbreaking to think of the animals trying to survive in these snowy conditions.
 For one semi-stray cat, the winter wonderland almost ended her life.

 Poor Fluffy, was found buried in the snow frozen and near death.